 Industrial/Military teams participating in Championship Play tournaments, must submit, with their roster, a letter signed by an Executive of the Personnel Department certifying that each player listed on the team roster is a genuine full time employee of the teams sponsor.
 Department of Defense service teams are not allowed to enter and/or participate in the NSA Military World Series.
-An Official Men's Military team can consist of Retirees, Active Duty, Reserve and/or Guard Personal, along with Department of Defense civilians assigned to and/or Guard Personal, along with Department of Defense civilians assigned to the same duty installation.
+An Official Men's Military team can consist of Retirees, Active Duty, Reserve and/or Guard Personal, along with Department of Defense civilians assigned to the same duty installation.
 Military dependents eighteen (18) years of age or older are authorized to participate with their sponsor's installation.